axolotlguy25/axolotlguy25/README.md

 - 👋 Hi, I’m @axolotlguy25
 - 👀 I’m interested in: Programming
-- 🌱 I’m currently learning: Terraria modding
+- 🌱 I’m currently learning: Terraria modding and unity
-- 💞️ I’m looking to collaborate on: Terraria modding
+- 💞️ I’m looking to collaborate on: Terraria modding and unity
-- 📫 How to reach me: Axolotlguy25 on discord
+- 📫 How to reach me: @Axolotlguy25 on discord

 <!---
 axolotlguy25/axolotlguy25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.